ruisp666/topic_search/README.md

 > This section, known as the MD&A for short, allows company management to tell its story in its own words.*
 >

+### Modelling approach
+Since each of the above items relates to different aspects of a company, we have chosen to model topics for each of those.
+We could have joined all the text and create a unique model, but we believe that having 3 models allows a more fine-tuned approach to each of the sections.

 ### Notebooks

+There are 5 notebooks in this repo

 ### Organization of the repo
-The repo is composed of two basic units: Four explanatory notebooks and an api with multiple endpoints with a [tutorial]("api/User Guide.ipynb").
+The repo is composed of two basic units: Four explanatory notebooks and an api with multiple endpoints with a [User guide](api/User-Guide.ipynb).
 It also contains the dockerfiles and other files required for a deployment in docker, including a blank database.

 ### Raw Data Used
 The raw data is a table with timestamps, date of filling, the raw text corresponding to a particular filed 10-k for Items1, ItemsA and Item7 of the 10-k.
 It covers approximately 500 companies over a period of 4 years.
+A sample row can be seen [here](data_sample.csv).

 ### Pre-Processing and Topic Modelling
 For the top modelling we used [bertopic](https://maartengr.github.io/BERTopic/index.html#quick-start) with the default sentence transformer.
 We then used langchain token splitter to split the long texts into documents.